 Oracle has positioned Fusion ERP Cloud as the only forward path for the customer base running E Business Suite, JD Edwards, and PeopleSoft.
 The pricing is engineered to make the transition decision look easy and the contract decision look impossible.

 For most enterprises the Oracle ERP relationship is built on a perpetual license estate that runs Oracle E Business Suite, Oracle JD Edwards EnterpriseOne, Oracle PeopleSoft Financials, or some combination of the three, layered with the Oracle Database licensing that underpins the workload.
 Oracle has positioned Oracle Fusion ERP Cloud as the strategic forward path for that customer base, and the Oracle account team will frame the modernisation as inevitable, the timeline as urgent, and the pricing as preferential through a modernisation discount mechanic that converts the perpetual entitlement into a subscription credit.
 The trade off is that the Fusion ERP Cloud subscription carries an employee based pricing model, a module structure that bundles licensed capability differently from the on premises estate, and a contractual posture that materially changes the customer relationship with Oracle.
 By the time the procurement function engages on the Fusion ERP Cloud proposal, the customer is looking at a multi year subscription that combines the Financials, Procurement, Project Portfolio Management, Risk Management, Enterprise Performance Management, Supply Chain Management, Manufacturing, and Human Capital Management modules at a per employee per month rate that has compounded across the proposal.
-This playbook is written for that moment, and it pairs with the source Oracle ERP Cloud Pricing Negotiation article, the Oracle CIO Complete Playbook, and the wider Oracle Knowledge Hub.
+This playbook is written for that moment, and it pairs with the source Oracle ERP Cloud Pricing Negotiation article, the Control Oracle Spend: The 5 Year CIO Playbook, and the wider Oracle Knowledge Hub.

 Oracle Fusion ERP Cloud is genuinely different from the on premises ERP estate that most customers are most familiar with.
 The employee based pricing model varies materially by module, with the Financials module priced on a different per employee rate than Procurement, Supply Chain, or Human Capital Management.
 The module bundling that Oracle uses inside the Fusion ERP Cloud proposal frequently includes capability that the deployment does not require, and the customer rarely separates the negotiated module mix from the modernisation discount conversation.
 The modernisation discount mechanic converts the existing on premises perpetual entitlement into a Fusion ERP Cloud subscription credit at a conversion rate that Oracle structures to drive the multi year envelope rather than the first year economics.
 The EBS, JD Edwards, and PeopleSoft conversion paths each carry distinct mechanics that affect the migration timeline, the Oracle Support entitlement transfer, and the contractual exit positions.
 And the Oracle Cloud Infrastructure (OCI) consumption that underpins the Fusion ERP Cloud workload introduces a separate commitment that the customer should treat as a distinct negotiation.
 The buyer side response has to address every one of those mechanics while still securing a defensible Oracle commercial position.
-The framework pairs with our wider Oracle advisory practice, the Oracle Cost Optimization Playbook, and the Oracle Database Licensing Optimization Playbook.
+The framework pairs with our wider Oracle advisory practice, the Cut Oracle Spend 30 to 50%: The 5 Year Playbook, and the Oracle Database Licensing Optimization Playbook.

 The opening section deconstructs the Oracle Fusion ERP Cloud commercial model.
 We document the employee based pricing across Financials, Procurement, Project Portfolio Management, Risk Management, Enterprise Performance Management, Supply Chain Management, Manufacturing, and Human Capital Management.
 The section closes with a Fusion ERP Cloud cost model template that lets the buyer pressure test the Oracle proposal against actual deployed module need and the historical perpetual entitlement baseline.